 - To enhance your chances of getting hired, focus on improving the skills relevant to your desired job.
 Consider getting certified in related areas as well.
 Free online courses are a great way to develop new skills and certifications.
 This will increase your chances of getting an interview or job offer.

-- To be taken seriously by potential employers, it is important to create an attractive online presence.
-When building your online presence, it’s important to create professional profiles on sites like LinkedIn.
+- To be taken seriously by potential employers, creating an attractive online presence is important.
+When building your online presence, creating professional profiles on sites like LinkedIn is important.

 - Remember to keep consistency across all platforms, including having a professional headshot and sharing relevant posts for your industry.